digidem/mapeo-web/README.md

 - Restart the server with `service nginx reload`
 - Enable HTTPs with LetsEncrypt with [this guide](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04)
 - BAM! https://cloud.mapeo.app/
+- If you have trouble, check the logs in `journalctl` and try restarting services

 ## License